Bakrie University

 Bakrie University (Universitas Bakrie or informally U-Bakrie) is a private university in Jakarta, Indonesia, founded in 2009.
 It is located in Rasuna Epicentrum Jl.
 HR Rasuna Said Kav C-22, Kuningan, South Jakarta.

 The university was established by the Yayasan Pendidikan Bakrie (Bakrie Education Foundation).
-In April 2011, ground was broken for a new campus at Bogor Nirwana Residence.
+In April 2011, the old campus ground was broken for a new campus at the Bogor Nirwana Residence.